kindredgroupsec/elf-memfd_create/README.md

 Nmap done: 1 IP address (1 host up) scanned in 0.01 seconds Cannot find nmap-payloads.
 UDP payloads are disabled.
 ```

+**This content was created by Kindred Group Security.
+Please share if you enjoyed!**